cometchat/cometchat-sample-app-vue/README.md

 # Troubleshooting

-- To read the full dcoumentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/vue-ui-kit).
+- To read the full documentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/vue-ui-kit).

 - Facing any issues while integrating or installing the UI Kit please connect with us via real time support present in <a href="https://app.cometchat.com/">CometChat Dashboard.</a>